 So while you’ll need to decide what you want to watch, if you need DVR recording capabilities or streaming for multiple users, our breakdown below will help you decide which one is right for you and your money.

 First up is Sling TV.
 They were one of the first live TV streaming services, and are still one of the best.
-They give you all the channels you probably want, and none you don’t.
 There are no contracts, no equipment, and no hidden fees.
-Sling TV starts off at just $20 a month and delivers 30+ of the most popular channels.
+Sling TV starts off at just $25 a month and delivers 35+ of the most popular channels on TV.
 Some of these include AMC, TNT, CNN, ESPN, ESPN2, HGTV, and Disney Channel.

 Then, there are $5-10 add-on packages for sports fans, movie buffs, kids channels, regional sports packs, or foreign language channels.
 Additionally, they offer on-demand movies or TV, and new release rentals as well.
 And finally, you can add 100 hours of DVR recording for only $5 more a month, stream to multiple devices at a time, and it works virtually everywhere.

 Sling TV works on smartphones, tablets, the Chrome browser, Android or Apple TV, Roku devices and more.
-Oh, and if your spouse doesn’t want to cancel cable to miss sports or the NFL, they have NFL Network and Redzone too.
-Sling TV starts at $20 a month, but can quickly increase to over $40 if you’re not careful.
+Oh, and if your spouse doesn’t want to cancel cable to miss sports or football, they have ESPN, NFL Network and Redzone too.
+Sling TV starts at $25 a month, but can quickly increase to over $40 if you’re not careful.